DragonBox/unity_dataloss/Statuses.md

 Statuses memory corruption / JsonUtility
 =

+tldr; something corrupts the memory, perhaps in Mono AOT, and affects deserialization of objects using SerializeReference in JsonUtility

-We are investigating an issue related to memory corruption post desynchronization using JsonUtility.
+We are investigating an issue related to memory corruption post deserialization using JsonUtility.

 See Unity 1275317 (FIXME LINK MISSING AS ISSUE WAS TEMPORARILY CLOSED BY UNITY)